 - Visceral: This fat surrounds a person’s organs.

 - Subcutaneous: This is fat that sits under the skin.

-Health complications from visceral fat are more harmful than having subcutaneous fat.
-People can make many lifestyle and dietary changes to lose belly fat.
+Health complications from visceral fat are typically more harmful than having subcutaneous fat.
+However, lifestyle changes can often help people reduce levels of belly fat and improve overall health.